Transportation

 Transporting flowers on a scooter and a motorcycle, Hanoi, Vietnam.
 (Photos copyright © by Kaj Halberg)

-This golden retriever, in the town of Fangliao, western Taiwan, is too old (and too overweight) to run behind his master’s scooter, so he gets a lift in this way.
+In the town of Fangliao, western Taiwan, I met this man and his golden retriever, which was too old (and too overweight) to run behind his master’s scooter, so he gets a lift in this way.
 Note that the tail is dragging along the ground. – The long relationship between the dog and Man is described on the page Animals: Animals as servants of Man.
 (Photo copyright © by Kaj Halberg)

 Large loads on motorcycles, Hanoi, Vietnam.
 (Photos copyright © by Kaj Halberg)